The Pugmatian is pretty self-explanatory when it comes to the two breeds that have been brought together to produce this hybrid dog.

 At this point, you may know virtually nothing about this breed but that is going to change.

-However, before going into it all, you need to think about several points in order to really be aware as to whether or not this is the correct breed for you.
+However, before going into it all, you need to think about several points to be aware as to whether or not this is the correct breed for you.

 In this instance, we want you to think about these kinds of points as you work your way through our complete guide.